-Michael Rosick road with several bad curves.
+Michael Rosick examined for possible internal injuries last night; it is expected that he will be released today.
+The four students were returning from a Naval ROTC Battalion picnic along Red Bud Trail, which was described by a Michigan State Trooper as "a road with several bad curves.
 The car, a 1964 Pontiac convertible, apparently went out of control on a curve approximately one mile north of Buchanan, slid momentarily along a guardrail, and then flipped over the rail.
 The car was totally demolished.
 State Police said that the car at the time of the accident was traveling at an excessive speed.
 Rosick's exact injuries were not immediately available, pending a coroner's release.
 The body was taken to Memorial Hospital in South Bend, and will be removed to a funeral home in Maryland upon completion of the coroner's report.
 Police said that both Rosick and Buzas were thrown from the car.
 It was not known whether the other two were thrown clear of the automobile.

 Lloyd Bucher, commander of the U.S.S.
 Pueblo, visited the campus last Friday.
 He made the trip especially to meet University President Rev. Theodore M. Hesburgh, CSC, and football coach Ara Parseghian.
 Bucher appeared in Chicago the previous night and participated in the festivities surrounding a Universal Notre Dame Night celebration.
 Photographer John McDermott caught Parseghian and Bucher during the afternoon's football practice, evidently seriously discussing some strategic intricacy of the game.
-Seventeen nominated for SLC Seventeen of the twenty-one Kevin Smith, and Ron Student Life Council nomination petitions taken by hopeful candidates Thursday night were signed and returned to the student government office last night.
-The deadline was 11 p.m.
-PAGE 2 The candidates from the South Quad are: juniors-Larry Landry, Rich Meckel, Pete Nesson, Bob Rigney, Jerry O'Shaugnessy, Peter Kelly, Ed Roickle SLC Candidate Speaking Tonight 7:00 p.m.
-Off Campus Office Mastriana; sophomores Chris Wolfe, Mike Shaugnessy, and Stephen Ahern.
+Seventeen nominated for SLC Seventeen of the twenty-one Student Life Council nomination petitions taken by hopeful candidates Thursday night were signed and returned to the student government office last night.
+The deadline was 11 The candidates from the South Quad are: juniors-Larry Landry, Rich Meckel, Pete Nesson, Bob Rigney, Jerry O'Shaugnessy, Peter Kelly, Ed Roickle SLC Candidate Speaking Tonight 7:00 p.m.
+Off Campus Office Kevin Smith, and Ron Mastriana; sophomores-Chris Wolfe, Mike Shaugnessy, and Stephen Ahern.
 Three SLC representatives will be elected from the South Quad.
 Three of four candidates from the North Quad returned their petitions: junior Ted Jones and sophomores Guy DeSapio and Rich Hunter.
 Two representatives will be elected from the North Quad.